eyanoapp/opensigl/docs/en/stock-management/glossary.md

     clinic.
 Examples include drugs for treating patients, medical equipment and supplies, and administrative supplies.
 "Stock" items are often purchased in "Lots" which include a number (or identifier) of the stock items.
-Where possible BHIMA uses the lot number provided by the manufacturer (see this [Wikipedia article](https://en.wikipedia.org/wiki/Lot_number)
+Where possible OpenSIGL uses the lot number provided by the manufacturer (see this [Wikipedia article](https://en.wikipedia.org/wiki/Lot_number)
     for more information).

-  - **STOCK ADJUSTMENT** - When a physical inventory of stock reveals that the actual count of stock items differs from the count in the "Theoretical Quantity" (as tracked by the BHIMA system), then an "Stock Adjustment" should be performed to update the BHIMA system (and the "Theoretical Quantity".
+  - **STOCK ADJUSTMENT** - When a physical inventory of stock reveals that the actual count of stock items differs from the count in the "Theoretical Quantity" (as tracked by the OpenSIGL system), then an "Stock Adjustment" should be performed to update the OpenSIGL system (and the "Theoretical Quantity".

   - **STOCK ENTRY** - "Stock entries" occur when an item of stock is added to a